mitin001/transcriber/blog/readme.md

 [NNF](/blog/nnf/readme.md)

 Even if it's spoken text, I still consider that writing.
 In this sense, most of my writing is inspired by other people's writing.
 Most, but not all.
-There's much inspiration in work and hobbies.
+There's much inspiration in work and hobbies, too.

 [Exercises in OSINT](/blog/exercises-in-osint/readme.md)